 For an alternative experience, you can choose to stay in Undredal, a beautiful fjord village by the Aurlandsfjord, a beautiful branch off of Sognefjord.
 Click here to check the best places to stay in Undredal.

-Sognefjord fragments into the smaller arms as it reaches the Aurland municipality – Nærøyfjord, and Aurlandsfjord.
+Sognefjord, a most talked about Norway attractions, fragments into the smaller arms as it reaches the Aurland municipality – Nærøyfjord, and Aurlandsfjord.
 Geirangerfjord along with the Nærøyfjord make up the west Norwegian fjords and are included on UNESCO’s World Heritage List.

 Another beautiful arm of Sognefjord is Lustrafjord.
 UNESCO stave church at Urnes, the little fjord villages of Sørheim and Kroken, and Feigefossen waterfall are notable attractions along Lustrafjord.